Clinical_Pharmacy_03

 • Polypharmacy in Clinical Practice, 15 credits (three months)

-• Fundamentals of Leadership and Change Management, 15 credits (three months)
+• Leadership and Change Management, 15 credits (three months)

-• Concepts in Research**, 15 credits (three months)
+• Concepts in Research*, 15 credits (three months, with four virtual tutorials)

-• Independent Prescribing, 45 credits (four, six or twelve months)
+• Practice Certificate in Independent Prescribing**, 45 credits (four, six or twelve months, with six campus-based study days and two virtual study days)

 Masters Year*